These were the key propositions addressed at the 5th ECR Ireland Leaders Congress

 And will this change be evident in Ireland within 5 years?

 The ECR Leaders Congress featured retail tech significantly with insights delivered by IBM, Buymie, Pointy, PwC & Musgrave.
 A diverse lineup from differing points in the value chain and all grappling with predicting the scale & effect of digital transformation.
 Understanding these views is essential for future planning.

 The Congress took place on Black Friday and featured a presentation addressing the Black Friday phenomenon.
 The report from PwC's research into Irish shopper's attitudes to Black Friday and Christmas shopping was ciculated, online and in-store exploring what the future may hold for brands and retailers aiming to satisfy consumers who seek an integrated shopping experience.

-Check out the Speakers their presentations below
+Check out the Speakers and their presentations below

 A line up of physical & online retailers, forecourts, manufacturers, food experts, restaurateurs, consultants and retail technology experts giving their expert views.